drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

-The radiative thermal resistance between the concentrator and the sky and the filtering channel surface and top glass layer of the PV module are given by the following two equations.
+The radiative thermal resistance between the concentrator and the sky and the filtering channel surface and top glass layer of the PV module are given by the two equations below.

 $$R_{ra,sky\ } = \varepsilon_{F}\sigma\left( T_{F}^{2} + T_{\text{sky}}^{2} \right)\left( T_{F} + T_{\text{sky}} \right)\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (21)$$